 Learn more: Voice of Customer Surveys

-“Customer-centric companies are 60% more profitable than those not focused on the customer” – Deloitte and Touche
+“Customer-centric companies are 60% more profitable than those not focused on the customer.” – Deloitte and Touche

 Learn more: Data analysis using Conjoint analysis

 Begin to connect the dots and identify which gaps are falling short of your customer’s expectations.
-This exercise will help you formulate and decipher where you can have the greatest impact on improving the experience.
+This exercise will help you formulate and decipher where you can have the most significant impact on improving the experience.

-For example, your customer rates a CSAT score of 3 at his/her point of purchase, and gives a score of 8 post-purchase, you will immediately spot that the point of purchase requires attention.
+For example, your customer rates a CSAT score of 3 at their point of purchase and gives a score of 8 post-purchase.
+You immediately know that your point of purchase requires attention.

-Better understanding of customer emotions:
+A better understanding of customer emotions: